Zakaria-Kofiro/cert_scanner/README.md

 ## Testing
 - `make test-all`: Run all unit tests
-- `make test`: Run unit tests testing the main code and helper functions (fast)
+- `make test`: Run unit tests testing the main code and helper functions
-- `make test-data`: Run tests that test lists of valid/invalid inputs, mostly testing the crt.sh API (slow)
+- `make test-data`: Run tests on lists of valid/invalid inputs.
+It's mostly testing the crt.sh API, which takes some time processing the all the inputs